-The Nemours Cardiac Center at the Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., participates in multiple pediatric cardiac research studies, all with the goal of improving care for children with congenital heart disease and other cardiac-related conditions.
+The Nemours Cardiac Center at the Nemours Children’s Hospital, Delaware, participates in multiple pediatric cardiac research studies, all with the goal of improving care for children with congenital heart disease and other cardiac-related conditions.

 We conduct pediatric heart studies in collaboration with researchers at local hospitals and universities, the pharmaceutical and medical device industries, National Institutes of Health (NIH), and organizations such as the Congenital Heart Surgeons' Society and the Pediatric Heart Network.